 This certificate is granted subject to the general conditions of the FTZÚ, s.p.
 This certificate may only be reproduced in its entirety and without any change, schedule included.

-(14) EU - Type Examination Certificate No. FTZÚ 19 ATEX 0034X
+(14) Supplementary EU - Type Examination Certificate No. 1 to FTZÚ 19 ATEX 0034X

-(15) Description of Product:
+(15) Description of the variation to the Product: